ilyaluk/awx-credential-plugin-ecr-token/README.md

 ## Usage

-1. Create a new credential of type `ECR Token`, specify region
+1. Create a new credential of type `ECR Password`, specify region
-2. Create a new credential of type `Container Registry`, use `AWS` as username, source password from the ECR Token credential
+2. Create a new credential of type `Container Registry`, use `AWS` as username, source password from the ECR Password credential
 3. Use the `Container Registry` credential in EE